mindfulcoder49/iris-api-interface-generator/README.md

 1. **Header**: Displays the main title: "Query and Manage Documents".
 2. **Model Name Dropdown**: Allows selection of the AI model for querying.
 3. **Temperature Input**: Numeric input to set the temperature parameter (range 0-2).
 4. **Query Input**: Text input field for entering the query.
+If left blank it will default to "Describe the document".
 5. **Document Name Input**: Text input field for entering the document name.
+If left blank the Document name and Document will be ignored.
 6. **Document Textarea**: Textarea for entering the document content.
+If left blank the Document name will be ignored.
 7. **Existing Documents Multiselect**: Multi-select dropdown for existing documents.
 8. **Submit Button**: Submits the query and document information.
 9. **Clear All Button**: Clears all input fields and selections.
 10. **Delete Button**: Deletes selected documents from the backend.
+The text and vector embeddings are both deleted.
 11. **Response Section**: Displays responses and citations.
 12. **Existing Document Names Section**: Lists all existing document names.